I’ve been called ornery, cantankerous, confrontational, opinionated, argumentative, cussed and grumpy. I plead guilty.

 The DNR was holding an open meeting regarding "...limited application of liquid manure on Iowa farmland rather than banning the practice next May, as the activists had hoped."

-swine manure on land where the current crop has been harvested and will be planted to
+manure on land where the current crop has been harvested and will be

 soybeans during the next crop season.